Musicals101.com

 b.
 Nov.
 18, 1909 (Savannah, GA) - d.
 June 25, 1976 (Los Angeles, CA)

 Mercer's most memorable screen work included lyrics for Harry Warren's tunes in The Harvey Girls (1946) and Gene dePaul's music in Seven Brides for Seven Brothers (1954).
 Mercer's hit film songs included "On the Atchison Topeka," "In the Cool, Cool, Cool of the Evening," "Moon River" and "The Days of Wine and Roses" – all four of which won Academy Awards for Best Song.
-His last film musical was Darling Lili (1969), and his last stage project was the short-lived London musical Good Companions (1974).
+His last film lyrics were for Darling Lili (1969), and his last stage project was the short-lived London musical Good Companions (1974).
+Mercer died due to an inoperable brain tumor at age 66.
 His only Tony nomination was posthumous, for the adapted stage score of Seven Brides for Seven Brothers (1983).